A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Simulation studies

-Using area under the curve (AUC), false discovery rate (FDR), and sensitivity as the evaluation criteria, we compared our technique with some well-established methods for differential abundance analysis with covariates, focusing only on methods implemented in publicly available R packages: \begin{enumerate}[label=(\roman*)] \item ANCOMBC \cite{Lin2020}: We used the \texttt{ancombc} function of R package ANCOMBC (1.0.5) with default settings.
+Using area under the curve (AUC), false discovery rate (FDR), and sensitivity as the evaluation criteria, we compared our technique with some well-established methods for differential abundance analysis with covariates, focusing only on methods implemented in publicly available R packages: \begin{enumerate}[label=(\roman*)] \item ANCOMBC \citep[version 1.0.5;][]{Lin2020}: We used the \texttt{ancombc} function with default settings.
 The function fits compositional data by making a log transformation and using a sample-specific offset term for bias correction.

-\item Maaslin2 \cite{maaslin2_2021}: The \texttt{Maaslin2} function of the Maaslin2 (1.4.0) R package was used with total sum scaling normalization and covariate fixed effects.
+\item Maaslin2 \citep[version 1.4.0;][]{maaslin2_2021}: The \texttt{Maaslin2} function was used with total sum scaling normalization and covariate fixed effects.
 This technique fits a generalized linear model to each feature abundance with respect to the covariates, checking for significance using the Wald test.

-\item Metagenomeseq \cite{Paulson2013}: R function \texttt{fitZIG} of the metagenomeSeq (1.32.0) package was applied to fit a zero-inflated Gaussian version of the technique.
-The workflow involved normalizing the data using cumulative sum scaling \cite{Paulson2013} with default settings.
+\item Metagenomeseq \citep[version 1.32.0;][]{Paulson2013}: Function \texttt{fitZIG} was applied to fit a zero-inflated Gaussian version of the technique.
+The workflow involved normalizing the data using cumulative sum scaling with default settings.